 The Children and Families Act 2014 places a duty on schools to make arrangements for children with medical conditions.
-The Supporting Children with Medical Conditions in school Policy aims to ensure;
+The Supporting Children with Medical Conditions in school Policy aims to ensure that the school;

-- That the school meets its statutory responsibilities to manage medicines and medical conditions in line with Government guidance 'Supporting pupils at school with Medical conditions' and the 'Special Educational Needs and Disability Code of Practice: 0-25 years'. - That the school implements inclusive practices to support children with medical conditions. - That the school aims to provide all children with all medical conditions the same opportunities as others at school. - That staff involved in the care of children with medical needs are fully informed and adequately trained by a professional to administer support or prescribed medication. - To comply fully with the Equality Act 2010 for children who may have disabilities or special educational needs. - To ensure that, where necessary, Individual Healthcare Plans are written in association with healthcare professionals. - To respond sensitively, discreetly and quickly to situations where a child with a medical condition requires support. - To keep, monitor and review appropriate records.
+- Meets its statutory responsibilities to manage medicines and medical conditions in line with Government guidance 'Supporting pupils at school with Medical conditions' and the 'Special Educational Needs and Disability Code of Practice: 0-25 years'. - Implements inclusive practices to support children with medical conditions. - Aims to provide all children with all medical conditions the same opportunities as others at school. - Have key staff involved in the care of children with medical needs are fully informed and adequately trained by a professional to administer support or prescribed medication. - Comply fully with the Equality Act 2010 for children who may have disabilities or special educational needs. - Writes, where necessary, individual Healthcare Plans in collaboration with healthcare professionals. - Responds sensitively, discreetly and quickly to situations where a child with a medical condition requires support. - Keeps, monitors and reviews appropriate records.